 Le Volpi e l’Uva – I marked this place after seeing it on Emiko Davies’ blog.
 And I am pretty sure we had the best wine here from our whole trip.
 Everything they have there comes from really small wineries, where they don’t even have to say they are organic or natural, you just know it is the real deal.
 They also have little plates of food, and it is kind of hidden from the touristy parts.

 Fiaschetteria Nuvoli – Fiaschetteria means wine shop, and there are lots of these little eateries everywhere.
 I don’t remember how we found this one, but we liked it so we went back a second time.
 It is not just wine and it is pretty close to the main square.
 It is simple food, quick service.
 We had some tripe that was slow roasted with vegetables and some delicious herb sauce, I didn’t think I would like tripe (I’ve only had it in soup and tacos), but they prepared it in a way that was delicious.
-Like many places in Italy, courses matter, here it was a bit more laid back which we appreciated that.
+Like many places in Italy, courses matter, here it was a bit more laid back which we appreciated.

 Piazza Santo Spitio – a plaza on the other side of the river that was super chill and cute, a great place to have a espresso or a Spritz.